Designers aren't traditionally in management, but they should be.

 As seen in the Human-Centered Design Operations Guides, a large part of a designer’s role is getting people on board with the work, evaluating resources, allocating those resources, managing them, and explaining those decisions to other stakeholders.
 Listed in this way, it is clear that these demands are management demands, not design ones.
 And yet, they are part of the designer’s role.

-Disruption is another feature of the designer’s role, and a challenge to achieving management balance.
-Frequently, designers must meet their mission through provoking a bit of it.
-5 In research, designers collect and manage the communication of evidence that often challenges the assumptions of the organization and underpins the conclusion that disruption is necessary.
-We are also responsible for managing the creation of that disruption, as well as its pilot and implementation.
+Disruption is another feature of the designer’s role; it's also a challenge to achieving management balance.
+Frequently, designers must meet their mission through provoking a bit of it, but not enough to cause projects to derail or lose the support of their counterparts and stakeholders.
+5 In research, for example, designers collect and manage the communication of evidence that often challenges the assumptions of the organization and underpins the conclusion that disruption is necessary.
+Then, in the design phase, designers are also responsible for managing the creation of that disruption, as well as its pilot and (perhaps) its implementation.
 All of these difficult management tasks fall under the rather misguiding job description of “designer”, and professional designers must take them on.

 For these reasons, it is imperative that designers in complex organizations intentionally cultivate their management skills.
-In order to be successful, designers now cannot simply generate ideas, or make a beautiful object in studio; it is imperative that we welcome others in 6 to perform research, to develop the product, system or service from its very beginnings, to implement it, and to evolve it further.
+In order to be successful, designers in the current paradigm cannot simply generate ideas, or make a beautiful object in studio.
+It is imperative that we welcome others in to perform research,6 to develop the product, system or service from its very beginnings, to implement it, and to evolve it further.
 7